Xenoracism: Usage

-The term xenoracism has been used to describe racism experienced by white Eastern European economic migrants in Western Europe at the turn of the 21st century, following the fall of communism and EU enlargement.
-Among others, this term has been used to describe the discriminatory treatment of Poles in the United Kingdom as well as Romanichal in the United Kingdom or West Africans in Italy.
+The term xenoracism has been used to describe racism which has been experienced by white Eastern European economic migrants in Western Europe at the turn of the 21st century, following the fall of communism and the enlargement of the EU.
+Among others, this term has been used to describe the discriminatory treatment of Poles in the United Kingdom as well as the discriminatory treatment of Romanichal in the United Kingdom or West Africans in Italy.
 The term has also been used to describe older phenomena, such as the discrimination against Irish people in the United Kingdom.
 Additionally, it has been suggested that this term is similar to and overlaps with historical and modern anti-semitism and Islamophobia.

-Other groups commonly affected, in addition to immigrants, are refugees, asylum seekers, and other displaced people, though some scholars think that racism against such groups may merit a different term.
+Other groups which are commonly affected, in addition to immigrants, are refugees, asylum seekers, and other displaced people, though some scholars think that racism against such groups may merit a different term.

 The concept has also been used in the analysis of the racism in the United States.